 The statistical analysis used in the study was the c2 test and the Student t-test.
 P-value < 0.05 was considered statistically significant.
+Results

 In countries where smoking has declined among women, it has become increasingly associated with economic and social disadvantage.
 Although smoking was first adopted by the more affluent and educated women, these women were also the first to give it up.
 The female smoker is now more likely to have limited education, have a lower status job or be unemployed, have a low income and be single, separated or divorced.

 Breastfeeding mothers who smoke are known to wean their infants sooner than breastfeeding mothers who do not smoke.
 Various reasons have been given for stopping breastfeeding, such as an unsettled baby or inadequate milk volume.

 The physiologic basis for low milk production in smoking mothers may be due to several factors, which include lower basal prolactin levels due to an increase of dopamine secretion in the hypothalmus.
 Reduced prolactin levels during pregnancy may inhibit mammary development and lactation capacity.
 Increased milk yields in humans have been associated with reduced somatostatin levels after episodes of suckling].
 In breastfeeding women who smoke, somatostatin levels are elevated and plasma levels increase rather than decrease in response to suckling.